alexelzx/chrome-bird/README.md

 This is a remix of Ali Amir's original Flappy Bird version.
 Go check the repo. out: https://github.com/Ali-Amir-code/Flappy-Bird-Game

 # ❕Information❕
 Basically, you only need to download the files, then open the HTML file on a browser and enjoy!
+This works on blocked Chromebooks and managed networks.
+Plus, the page title is called "Google Classroom" with the actual Classroom's icon, so no worries.

 # ❗DISCLAIMER❗
 1. This was tested on Google Chromebook (OS Version: 84.0.4147.136) ✔️